 What is Alkasol Syrup?

-Alkasol syrup is a alkalinizing medicine.
-It is generally prescribed for the treatment of uric acid stones, burning micturition, UTI (Urinary tract infections), kidney stones, alkalinisation of urine and other medical conditions.
+Alkasol syrup is an alkalinizing medicine.
+It is generally prescribed for the treatment of uric acid stones, burning micturition, UTI (Urinary tract infections), kidney stones, alkalinization of urine and other medical conditions.
 It is also helpful in the treatment and prevention of certain metabolic problems (acidosis) caused by kidney diseases.
 This medicine is manufactured and marketed by Stadmed Pvt Ltd. It is available in the market in a bottle of 100 ml, 200 ml, and 450 ml.

 - Generic Medicine in The Syrup

 - Dosage of This Syrup

 - Possible Side Effects of This Medicine

 - Precautions While Using The Syrup

 - Using The Syrup During Pregnancy and Breastfeeding